-Jueves, 27 de febrero, 2025
+Jueves, 25 de septiembre, 2025

-Acompáñanos el jueves, 27 de febrero, para la Noche de Estrellas de San Francisco State University.
+Acompáñanos el jueves, 24 de abril, para la Noche de Estrellas de San Francisco State University.
 Habrá platicas científicas divertidas en las que podrás aprender sobre los últimos avances en astronomía, oportunidades para utilizar nuestros telescopios a través de nuestro propio observatorio, y la oportunidad de ver un espectáculo de planetario en nuestro Charles Hagar Planetario.
 Todos los eventos de la noche estarán gratis y disponibles en inglés y español. ¡Trae a tus amigos o familiares!

-Thursday, February 27, 2025
+Thursday, September 25, 2025

-Join us Thursday, February 27th for a starry night at San Francisco State University!
+Join us Thursday, September 25th for a starry night at San Francisco State University!
 There will be fun, family friendly science talks where you can learn about the latest advances in astronomy, rooftop observing using our telescopes via our very own observatory on campus, and an opportunity to catch a planetarium show at our Charles Hagar Planetarium located in Thornton Hall.
 All events throughout the night are free and will be available in both English and Spanish.
 Bring your friends or family along for the ride!

 Instagram